 - Sacramento - Visit the California State Railroad Museum to learn about the history of the transcontinental railroad.

 - Yosemite National Park - One of the most amazing places on earth, filled with towering granite cliffs and cascading waterfalls.

-- Forestiere Underground Gardens Fresno - A state historic landmark, the underground network of gardens and courtyards were built in the 1900's to escape the Fresno heat.
+- Forestiere Underground Gardens Fresno - A state historic landmark, the underground network of gardens and courtyards was built in the 1900's to escape the Fresno heat.

 - Sequoia National Park - Home to the largest tree by volume in the world, nicknamed General Sherman.

-- Fort Tejon - If you like history Fort Tejon will give you a glimpse back in time to what a United States Army outpost would have looked like.
+- Fort Tejon - If you like history, Fort Tejon will give you a glimpse of what a United States Army outpost would have looked like.